Terephthalic acid: Alternative routes

+Terephthalic acid can also be made from toluene by the Gattermann-Koch reaction, which gives 4-methylbenzaldehyde.
+Oxidation of the latter gives terephthalic acid.

 Terephthalic acid can be prepared in the laboratory by oxidizing many para-disubstituted derivatives of benzene, including caraway oil or a mixture of cymene and cuminol with chromic acid.

 Although not commercially significant, there is also the so-called "Henkel process" or "Raecke process", named after the company and patent holder, respectively.
-This process involves the transfer of carboxylate groups.
-For example potassium benzoate disproportionates to potassium terephthalate, and potassium phthalate rearranges to potassium terephthalate.
+This route involves the transfer of carboxylate groups.
+Either potassium benzoate disproportionates to potassium terephthalate and benzene or potassium phthalate rearranges to the terephthalate.
+Phthalic anhydride can be used as a raw material and then potassium can be recycled.

-Lummus (now a subsidiary of McDermott International) has reported a route from the dinitrile, which can be obtained by ammoxidation of p-xylene.

 Applications

 Virtually the entire world's supply of terephthalic acid and dimethyl terephthalate are consumed as precursors to polyethylene terephthalate (PET).
-World production in 1970 was around 1.75 million tonnes.
-By 2006, global purified terephthalic acid (PTA) demand had exceeded 30 million tonnes.
 A smaller, but nevertheless significant, demand for terephthalic acid exists in the production of polybutylene terephthalate and several other engineering polymers.
+Kevlar is a polyamide derived from terephthalic acid.
+Poly(ester amide)s are another class of polymers that have novel properties.